The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 ### Wildfire and Potion Windows:

 I would not recommend holding buffs during Shiva Junction, your group should try to burst during the mechanic.
 In the PoVs section of this guide you can find PoVs for examples of how you should handle this phase.
 Use your second potion with the Wildfire that comes up during Lions, and for faster kill times, ask your group to hold buffs until after Lions.
-If you are hitting enrage, you might want to use an opener with an earlier Wildfire to get the full damage out of the final one.
+If you are hitting Enrage, you might want to use an opener with an earlier Wildfire to get the full damage out of the final one.

 ### Recommended Tactician Usage: